ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current/bootstrap_current.md

 | 2 | General scaling -- To use a more general scaling method, set `bscfmax` to the maximum required bootstrap current fraction ($\leq 1$).
 | 3 | Numerically fitted scaling [^1] -- To use a numerically fitted scaling method, valid for all aspect ratios, set `bscfmax` to the maximum required bootstrap current fraction ($\leq 1$).
 | 4 | Sauter, Angioni and Lin-Liu scaling [^2] [^3] -- Set `bscfmax` to the maximum required bootstrap current fraction ($\leq 1$).
+| 5 | Sakai, Fujita and Okamoto scaling [^4] -- Set `bscfmax` to the maximum required bootstrap current fraction ($\leq 1$).
+The model includes the toroidal diamagnetic current in the calculation due to the dataset, so `idia = 0` can only be used with it

 !!!
 Note "Fixed Bootstrap Current"
     Direct input -- To input the bootstrap current fraction directly, set `bscfmax`